Tutorial 31: Rendering Destinations

-The jit.gl.render object can draw to three different kinds of destinations.
-The right side of the patch contains an object example of each destination: a jit.window, a jit.pwindow, and a jit.matrix.
+The jit.gl.render object can draw to two different kinds of destinations.
+This patch contains an object example of the two: a jit.window and a jit.pwindow.
 Right now we are rendering to the jit.window object.
 To change the destination to the jit.pwindow object, we need to first the jit.pwindow object and then set the destinations of the jit.gl.render object and the jit.gl.gridshape object.

 This names the jit.pwindow object, which allows it to be used as a rendering destination.
 To switch the drawing to this destination, we need to send messages to both the jit.gl.render object and the jit.gl.gridshape object, telling them about the new destination.

 - Erase its current destination’s draw buffer